Hill Country, South Texas, West Texas and Beyond Ranches For Sale

 Beautiful hardwoods are found throughout Rolling Oaks Ranch, and a large amount of cedar has been cleared.
 The landscape consists of gently rolling terrain where there is a nice population of whitetail deer, Rio Grande turkey, feral hogs, gray fox, squirrel, doves and other birds native to the Texas Hill Country.
 Some exotics are also roaming the property, including axis and an occasional red stag.
 Perimeter fencing is in good condition.
 There is good underground water in the area.
 The property ad-valorem taxation is currently rated under Wildlife Exemption, offering reduced property taxes.

 Nice Divide Country ranch that is set up and ready to go for the new owner.
 Good quality native and exotic wildlife, along with well-managed habitat.
 The main road going east and west is paved and the other roads are in good condition throughout the ranch.
-Perimeter fencing is high-fenced with good interior low-fenced pastures.
+Perimeter fencing is high-fenced.
+A 3/2 modular home is located near the entrance of the ranch, and the well at the headquarters is an electric submersible pump.
 Much of the ranch is covered with live oak and shin oak motts.
-Much of the cedar has been selectively removed over the years and the land has good turf and many native grasses for wildlife and livestock.
-This perfect sized ranch is a must see and will not last long!
+A good amount of the cedar has been selectively removed over the years and the land has good turf and many native grasses for wildlife and livestock.

 Big Saline Creek Ranch is a rare find in Kimble County.
 The ranch is comprised of 1,150+/- feet of both sides of clear flowing Big Saline Creek, with easy access to explore the water.
 Springs along the creek provide an oasis among beautiful pecan trees lining the bank.
 Several springs are located in Brewer Hollow southwest of the 2,430+/- main house, a 3 bed, 3.5 bath with study.
 A concrete and rock barn built in the 1930’s lends character to the ranch.
 A set of cattle pens is included, and a nice 9+/- acre field is great for horses or livestock.
 Picturesque valleys and hilltops with long-range views make this property exceptional.
 The cedar has been selectively removed in many areas and a wide array of hardwoods remain, including live oak, blue lacy oak and black walnut.
 Elevations range from a high of 2,032+/- asl to a low of 1,825+/- asl.
 Boundary and interior fencing are in good condition, several replaced in the past few years.
 The ranch is well supplied with water from the creek, springs, a submersible well, a solar submersible well, a holding tank, a large concrete pila, and numerous troughs.